Resources

 The Issue

 Patients should be able to count on their insurance companies to cover medically necessary, appropriate health care services without delays or improper denials.
-Yet too many Californians are facing a grave and growing threat to their ability to access critical health care services due to the harmful business practices of many insurers that focus more on the bottom line than on patients.
+Yet too many Californians are facing a grave and growing threat to their ability to access critical health care services due to the harmful business practices of insurers that focus on their bottom lines rather than on caring for patients.

 Access to timely and vital health care services for patients is too often being choked due to practices such as excessive prior authorization mandates, inadequate provider networks, and improperly denied or delayed payments for care provided.
 These self-serving practices hurt patients and the clinicians who care for them.

-According to a recent survey of California hospitals, 9% of patients — 4,500 people every day — face discharge delays of at least three days after they have been medically cleared for release.
-Many of these delays are due to insurance barriers.
-In some extreme cases, patients (especially those experiencing a behavioral health issue) have languished unnecessarily in hospital beds for as long as a year because their insurers do not have adequate provider networks to care for patients after they leave the hospital.
-Patients enrolled in managed care plans experience these delays at higher rates than those who have fee-forservice coverage such as traditional Medicare.
+According to a 2023 survey of California hospitals, 9% of all patients (300,000 people every year) face a discharge delay of at least three days — often due to insurance barriers.
+In some extreme cases, patients (especially those with behavioral health conditions) have languished unnecessarily in hospitals for as long as a year because insurers have inadequate post-hospital provider networks.
+Patients enrolled in managed care plans experience these delays at higher rates than those who have fee-for-service coverage such as traditional Medicare.

 Care that is delayed is care that is denied.
-When patients are forced to stay in the hospital longer than necessary, it means medical decisions are being made by insurance companies instead of doctors.
-It also means worse health outcomes for patients who may need more specialized care.
+When patients are forced to stay in the hospital longer than necessary, it means medical decisions are made by insurance companies instead of doctors.
+It also means worse health outcomes for patients.

 What’s Needed